Safeguarding at Lampard Community School

-The Devon Safeguarding Children’s Board provides lots of useful information about keeping children safe and also guidance on what to do if you are worried about a child or young person.
+The Devon Children and Families Partnership provides lots of useful information about keeping children safe and also guidance on what to do if you are worried about a child or young person.
 The website is:

 The Multi-Agency Safeguarding Hub (MASH) is the key contact for any enquiries about child protection.
 Their contact details are: 0345 155 1071 or out of hours 0845 6000 388 The NSPCC is good resource for information and guidance on safeguarding.
 They have a dedicated helpline for if you are worried about a child or young person.
 Their details are:

 We help our students to stay safe online.
 Technology is constantly changing and we need to keep up to date with the latest ways to safeguard children.

 CEOP (formally the Child Exploitation and Online Protection Centre) has the latest information on keeping children safe online and has a dedicated section for parents and carers.
 It can be found here:

 If you are worried about a child or young person’s safety online, if they are involved in inappropriate contact with someone online you can report it directly to CEOP using this button:

 If someone is in immediate danger, contact the Police on 999.

 “Radicalisation” refers to the process by which a person comes to support terrorism and forms of extremism leading to terrorism.
 During that process it is possible to intervene to prevent vulnerable people being drawn into terrorist-related activity.

 ‘Prevent’ relates to the Counter Terrorism and Security Act 2015 which came into force on 1 July 2015.

 Since July 1 2015 there has been a duty on schools to have ‘due regard to the need to prevent people from being drawn into terrorism’.
 This is called the Prevent duty.
 Prevent is part of the Government’s counter terrorism strategy.
 Its aim is to stop more people from becoming terrorists or supporting terrorism in all its forms.